hackclub/hackclub/workshops/rails_notes/README.md

   resources :notes
 end
 ```
 - **The page title.** You may have noticed your views aren't complete HTML files: they're just what goes inside the `<body>…</body>` HTML.
 There's a template for this at `app/views/layouts/application.html.erb`.
-Try changing what's inside `<title>…</title>` on line 4!
-When your refresh the page, you'll see the new title.
+Try a new title (like *Awesome Notes*) by changing what's inside `<title>…</title>` on line 4!
+When your refresh the page in the Preview, you'll see the new title.
 - **The notification messages.** After creating a new note, saving changes to a note, or deleting a note, a message notifies the user they were successful.
-Open `app/controllers/notes_controller.rb` and change the text inside the quotes like `notice: 'Note was…'` text.
-Next time you create/change/delete a note, you'll see your new message.
+Open `app/controllers/notes_controller.rb` and change the text inside the quotes like `notice: 'Note was…'` text (see line 31), like *We've saved your awesome note!*.
+Next time you run a request of that type, you'll see your new message.
 - **Styling!** You already have some experience writing CSS!
 Open up `app/assets/stylesheets/scaffolds.scss` and make some changes.
 On lines 19-21 you'll find the CSS setting the color of links (HTML `<a>` tags).
 Change `#000` to your favorite color, like `cornflowerblue` or `tomato`.

 ![](img/rails-4.png)

 When you're done, commit to Git.

+1. `cd ..` (changes directory to the parent directory, where your Git repository is)
-1. `git add --all`
+2. `git add --all` (adds all the new files to Git)
-2. `git commit -am "Add notes"`
+3. `git commit -am "Add notes"` (commits the changes)
+4. `cd notes` (returns to the application directory)

 ___